 Mannar Island is one of the best spots in Sri Lanka for spotting migratory birds, as well as other animal species.
 And that can also be an excuse for exploring one of the most lightly-visited areas of Sri Lanka.

 Bundala National Park

-Bundala National Park, which neighbours Yala, is one of the best places for birdwatching in Sri Lanka, and is also home to sloth bears, elephants and deer.
+Bundala National Park, which neighbors Yala, is one of the best places for birdwatching in Sri Lanka and is also home to sloth bears, elephants, and deer.

 Kalametiya Bird Sanctuary

 Kalametiya Bird Sanctuary is a beautiful, mellow spot with just you and a boatman punting a boat around the lagoon.